JO1 the Movie: Unfinished - Go to the Top: Release and promotion

 On December 20, 2021, a 30-second teaser video and the official poster of the film were released.
 The poster image was taken from the 2021 JO1 Live "Open the Door" and only features 10 members of JO1, due to Sukai Kinjo whose activities had been suspended after diagnosed with adjustment disorder in October that year.
 On February 11, 2022, the official trailer for the film was released, featuring the theme song "Toberu Kara" (飛べるから, I Can Fly).
 The film was premiered in 101 theaters nationwide on March 11, 2022, with a new theatrical poster featuring all 11 members of JO1.
 To promote the film, a stage greeting was held at Toho Cinemas Shinjuku, Tokyo on March 12, 2022, with JO1 and director Tetsurō Inagaki in attendance.
 The event was live-screened at 101 theaters and watched by around 40,000 fans nationwide.

 To celebrate the third anniversary of JO1 on December 11, 2022, JO1 the Movie: Unfinished - Go to the Top was re-screened at 99 movie theaters in Japan.
 The movie was also screened under the English title JO1 the Movie - Go to the Top with multilingual subtitles in four countries: the United States, France, Indonesia, and Thailand.
 After the screening, JO1 members appeared at Toho Cinemas Roppongi to greet the audience, live-screened to all theaters mentioned previously except the United States and France.

+The film will be released on Amazon Prime Video starting October 20, 2023.